-After a lengthy shelter-in-place, it’s the perfect time to experience the Napa Valley en plein air – the vineyards are in full glory and longer days are perfect for slowing down and taking it all in.
-From early spring until late fall, seeing the valley au natural is the way to go.
+After a lengthy shelter-in-place, it’s the perfect time to experience the Napa Valley en plein air – the rolling hills are green and cooler temps are perfect for getting out and taking in the beauty of winter in the vineyards.
+No matter the season, seeing the valley au natural is the way to go.

 And there’s no better way to do that than by bicycle.
 Whether you’re traveling solo, as a couple, or with a passel of kids, you should check out the Napa Valley Vine Trail.
 The coalition that built it is a local nonprofit that aims to construct a walking/cycling trail system that will connect the entire Napa Valley.
 Upon completion, there will be 47 safe and continuous miles of level, paved, dog-friendly trail stretching from the ferry terminal in Vallejo to Calistoga.

 More than 300 trees have been planted that will eventually shade trail users.
 Interpretive signs call out special areas of interest.
 There are shelters for rest stops with bike racks and bike work stations, maps, and other information.
 And mileage markers indicate your progress.